SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/lm3s6965-ek/README.txt

   nx:
     And example using the NuttX graphics system (NX).
 This example uses the P14201 OLED driver.

     NOTES:
     1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Default platform/toolchain:

-       CONFIG_HOST_LINUX=y                 : Linux (Cygwin under Windows okay too).
-       CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot (arm-nuttx-elf-gcc)
-       CONFIG_RAW_BINARY=y                 : Output formats: ELF and raw binary

-  ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.

-    NOTES:
-    1. This configuration uses the mconf-based configuration tool.
 To